aureliojargas/txt2regex/README.md

 ## Tested programs versions

-All regexes and rules the program knows about were extensively tested by hand or by the test-suite program.
-When the program can't be reached or executed on my machine, the rules were taken:
+All the regexes and rules were extensively tested by hand or by the `test-suite` script.
+When the program couldn't be executed on my machine, the rules were taken:

-- From the program documentation
+- from the program own documentation, or
-- Or missing it, from the "Mastering Regular Expressions" O'Reilly book
+- from the "Mastering Regular Expressions" O'Reilly book, or
-- Or missing it, from Internet documents (Oh no!)
+- from the Internet (oh no!)

 Programs I've tested here: